tedsluis/raspberry-pi-pwm-fan-control/README.md

 High lights:

-* Dynamic PWM fan control for raspberry, based on cpu temperature.
+* Dynamic PWM fan speed control for raspberry, based on cpu temperature.
+* a python script [fan.py](https://github.com/tedsluis/raspberry-pi-pwm-fan-control/blob/main/fan.py), using python module [lgpio](https://github.com/joan2937/lg/) for PWM.
 * Support for Fedora 32+ and other linux distros the uses a new linux kernel.
 * Support for kernels that does not use the lagecy interface /sys/class/gpio anymore.
 * Uses Python modules which provide functionality via the /dev/gpiochip interface.